qhull/qhull/README.txt

 Authors:

   C. Bradford Barber                    Hannu Huhdanpaa bradb@qhull.org                       hannu@qhull.org

                     The Geometry Center
                     University of Minnesota

-  Qhull 1.0 was developed under NSF grants NSF/DMS-8920161 and NSF-CCR-91-15793 750-7504 at the Geometry Center and Harvard University.
+  Qhull 1.0 and 2.0 were developed under NSF grants NSF/DMS-8920161 and NSF-CCR-91-15793 750-7504 at the Geometry Center and Harvard University.
 If you find Qhull useful, please let us know.